Chen-Tianao/my-academic-page/content/project/fire-extinguishing microcapsules/index.md

 # Overview
 Welcome to follow this project!🤝

-Our team is willing to discuss and cooperate with relevant experts, engineers and technicians in depth on the development and industrial application of fire extinguishing microcapsules.
+Our team is willing to discuss and cooperate with relevant experts, engineers and technicians in depth on the development and industrial application of fireproof microcapsule.

 For more information, please check this post 👉: https://chen-tianao.netlify.app/post/qingfeng-cup-2022/
 # Project Profile